 If we need additional business logic regarding our product, we can create a customized serializer class, named for instance CustomizedProductDetailSerializer.
-This class then may access the various attributes of our product model, recombine them and/or merge them into a serializable representation, as described in Customized Product Serializer.
+This class then may access the various attributes of our product model, recombine them and/or merge them into a serializable representation, as described in Customizing the Product Summary Serializer.

-Additionally, we have to rewrite the URL pattern from above as:
+Additionally, we have to rewrite the apphook from above as: